davidedg/TrueNAS-QNap-TS-470-Pro/misc/misc.md

 -------------------------------------------

 Let's assume sdb is the failed drive (but already replaced) and sda is the remaining disk.
 \
+Also, note that the uuids here will not match the uuids in the previous section, as I documented this for another system.

+\
+\
 System -> Boot -> Boot Pool Status -> boot-pool -> mirror-0
 \